torfralemming/Hvid/REFACTORING_SUMMARY.md

 # Refactoring Summary: Stateless Client-Side Application

 ## Overview
-Successfully refactored the POWER sales dashboard from a database-dependent application to a **100% stateless, client-side application** that relies on static configuration files and an external API.
+Successfully refactored the POWER sales dashboard from a database-dependent application to a **100% stateless, client-side application** that uses POWER's product data.

 ## Key Changes